mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 Perhaps this result is surprising to you.
 After all, the first letter we've passed to the `next` was `a`.
 And yet we only see `b`, `c` and `d` here.

-But it's actually fairly straight forward to see what is happening here if we do it step by step.
+But it's actually fairly straightforward to see what is happening here if we do it step by step.

 The rule is that a call to `next` causes the generator function to run until it encounters a `yield <some value>` call.
 When this call is encountered, the `<some value>` part gets returned from the `next` call (as a value in the `{ value, done }` object).
 From this moment on, the generator simply waits for another `next` call.
 The value passed to that *another* `next` call will become the value to which the whole `yield <something>` expression gets evaluated.